totaljs/openplatform/readme.md

 ### How does the application work in the OpenPlatform?

 Each 3rd application must contain `openplatform.json` file which it describes the whole application, its roles, icon and widgets.
 The full URL address to `openplatform.json` is the application identificator in the OpenPlatform.
-The platform downloads the content of file `openplatform.json` each 5 minutes.
+The platform downloads the content of the file `openplatform.json` each 5 minutes.

 ```javascript
 {